-The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2021 and 31 March 2020.
-The actuaries estimate that the impact of the change in financial assumptions to 31 March 2021 is to decrease the actuarial present value by £189m.
-The actuaries estimate that the impact of the change in demographic and longevity assumptions is to increase the actuarial present value by £13m.
+The assumptions used are those adopted for the Administering Authority's IAS19 report and are different as at 31 March 2022 and 31 March 2021.
+The actuary estimates that the impact of the change in financial assumptions to 31 March 2022 is to decrease the actuarial present value by £67m.
+The actuary estimates that the impact of the change in demographic and longevity assumptions is to decrease the actuarial present value by £5m.